cobwebkanamachi/contiki/README.md

 experiment to build and execute contiki on jn5168 i did twice.
 1st is with .ld files.
 2nd is with no .ld files.
-I make brief diff pdf for a person will similar experiment.
+I make brief diff docs(plain text) for a person will similar experiment.